-Traditional Owner
+Traditional Owner/Custodian

-It's common to hear the term 'Traditional Owner' used to refer to an Indigenous person who's directly descended from the original Indigenous occupants of a culturally defined area, and is culturally connected to their Country.9

-Some people prefer the term 'Custodian' over 'Owner', as it's more reflective of the role of Indigenous people in caring for the land rather than 'owning' it in the western sense.
-10
+It's common to hear the term 'Traditional Owner' used to refer to a First Nations person who's directly descended from original Aboriginal or Torres Strait Islander occupants of a culturally defined area, and is culturally connected to their Country.8 Some people prefer the term 'Custodian' over 'Owner', as it's more reflective of the role of First Nations people in caring for the land rather than 'owning' it in the Western sense.9

-It's important to acknowledge that this can be a sensitive topic, as gaining or being denied recognition as a Traditional Owner/Custodian can cause tension within and between Indigenous groups and families.
+It's important to acknowledge that this can be a sensitive topic, as gaining or being denied recognition as a Traditional Owner/Custodian can cause tension within and between First Nations people, groups and families.

-The term Traditional Owner seeks to fit Indigenous systems (of landcare, kinship and governance) into a framework that's more easily recognised and understood by non-Indigenous people, i.e. land ownership.
+The term Traditional Owner seeks to fit First Nations systems (of landcare, kinship and governance) into a framework that's more easily recognised and understood by non-Indigenous people, i.e. land ownership.

-Whilst these terms are widely used, understood and accepted, a preferable alternative is to replace the word 'Traditional' with the name of the relevant specific people group, such as 'Wurundjeri Custodian'.
+While these terms are widely used, understood and accepted, a preferable alternative is to replace the word 'Traditional' with the name of the relevant specific people group, such as 'Wurundjeri Custodian'.

-- Only use Traditional Owner/Custodian to refer to someone who you know is directly descended from the original inhabitants of their Country and is recognised by that community. - · Always capitalise Traditional Owner(s)/Custodian(s). - Where possible, use the name of the specific relevant people group in place of Traditional. - Where possible, use the term 'Custodian' rather than 'Owner'.
+- Only use Traditional Owner/Custodian to refer to someone who you know is directly descended from original inhabitants of their Country and is recognised by that community. - · Always capitalise Traditional Owner(s)/Custodian(s). - Where possible, use the name of the specific relevant people group in place of Traditional. - Where possible, use the term 'Custodian' rather than 'Owner'.